 Photo Credit: forgotten

 Hmm, The Source of Self-Regard.
 With respect to my trans and female identified sisters, I was born a girl child.
 My DNA mixed and combined from my parent’s connection birthed body.
-It just happened to be what Earthlings call “a woman.”
+It just happened to be what Earthlings call “a girl.”

-I have no desire to go on a tangent about what a woman is or how I own this body that was circumstantially delivered into this realm in Baltimore City in 1986.
+I have no desire to go on about what a woman is or how I own this body that was circumstantially delivered into this realm in Baltimore City in 1986.
 I am more concerned with my spirit.
 I am more interested in my consciousness.
-My, what some may deem “beauty” is not a source of anything as it may or may not fade away.
 My body will continue to change just as it has since the day I was born.

-Self-regard, what Merriam-Webster describes as”consideration of oneself or one’s own interests…” I personally like google’s description, “regard or consideration for oneself; self-respect,” is something I don’t think about consciously, but in my subconscious it defines the way I walk, stand, speak, interact and the decisions I make.
+Self-regard, what Merriam-Webster describes as the “consideration of oneself or one’s own interests…” I personally like google’s description, “regard or consideration for oneself; self-respect,” is something I don’t think about consciously, but in my subconscious it defines the way I walk, stand, speak, interact and the decisions I make.
 I mean, there are many different circumstances that determine that, but I was inspired just by seeing the title of your new book.

-I needed to just see those words, the title, to remind me not to disassociate with myself and with my personal connection.
-Ms. Morrison’s ability to continue on writing, remembering, loving and shows me that every new day provides an opportunity to do what I please.
+I needed to just see those words, the title, to remind me not to disassociate with myself.
+Ms. Morrison’s ability to continue on writing, remembering and loving shows me that every new day provides an opportunity to do what I please, and hopefully enjoy it.

 Toni Morrison’s The Source of Self-Regard gives life.
 That’s not slang.
 That’s real.
 Slang is real, but my intention is literal.